Topics Map > UW-Madison > CIO > Intellectual Property

 Illegal downloading and sharing using “peer-to-peer” file sharing software has been a chronic problem all over the world.
 Copyright owners of music, movies and other works are increasingly vigilant in protecting their property rights.

-The UW-Madison policy on Responsible Use of Information Technology specifically prohibits illegal downloading, distribution, copying of materials or other activities that violate intellectual property laws, including copyright.
+The UW System - Acceptable Use of Information Technology prohibits illegal use.
+This includes downloading, distribution, or other activities that violate copyright law.

 When notified of alleged copyright infringement, the university investigates, provides information, and takes corrective action as required by law.